-Carson City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Carson City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Carson City who work in office and administrative support (15.06%), sales jobs (10.56%), and management occupations (8.80%).
+Unlike some cities, Carson City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Carson City are a mix of both white- and blue-collar jobs.
+Overall, Carson City is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Carson City who work in office and administrative support (11.99%), sales jobs (9.10%), and management occupations (9.03%).

-In terms of college education, Carson City is nearly on par with the US average for all cities of 21.84%: 20.36% of adults 25 and older in Carson City have a bachelor's degree or advanced degree.
+The population of Carson City overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Carson City, 22.17% have at least a bachelor's degree.

-Carson City is a somewhat ethnically-diverse city.
+Carson City is an extremely ethnically-diverse city.
 The people who call Carson City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Carson City residents report their race to be White, followed by Native American.
+The greatest number of Carson City residents report their race to be White, followed by Asian.
 Carson City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.24% of the city’s residents.
-Important ancestries of people in Carson City include Irish, English, Italian, and French.
+People of Hispanic or Latino origin account for 24.15% of the city’s residents.
+Important ancestries of people in Carson City include German, Irish, English, Italian, and French.

 The most common language spoken in Carson City is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Vietnamese.